 - Flexible, patient, and keen with problem solving;

-- Excellent with interpersonal skills, as well as emotional quotient/relationship management skills;
+- Excellent with interpersonal skills;

 - Proficient with analytical skills, including quantitative and qualitative;